mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 Not having many connections living in a new city, not knowing good places around the city to eat and drink.

 - Needs and goals
 -Opportunities to make new friends in and out of university, cheap activities to do around Manchester, information on clubs, gyms or classes to join in the city to make friends.
+Help with applications when studying away from home, especially with money.
+Help with understanding the cuisine of the country they recently moved to, reccomendations for places to eat and visit.

 ## Profile 6